AlexOrlek/bacterialBercow/README.md

 If provided, the `--retrievesequencesonly` flag will stop the pipeline after `accessions_filtered_deduplicated.fa` is produced.<br>
 If provided, the `--restartwithsequences` flag will re-start the pipeline from the point where `--retrievesequencesonly` stopped the pipeline.
 The output directory specified must be the same as the output directory that was previously specified when the pipeline was run with the `--retrievesequencesonly` flag.<br>
 The `--accessions` flag allows a user to bypass the NCBI query stage, and instead use a custom set of NCBI accessions.
 Accessions can be provided in "accession" or "accession.version" format; however, if the accession version has been updated on the NCBI server, then using an older accession.version as input will produce an error, so providing accessions without .version suffixes is more robust.<br>
-The `--inhousesequences` flag allows a user to provide their own multi-FASTA file of sequences which will be characterised using replicon typing and rMLST typing.<br>
+The `--inhousesequences` flag allows a user to provide their own multi-FASTA file of sequences which will be characterised using replicon typing and/or rMLST typing.<br>
 <br>
 _Example 1: you wish to update an existing database with more recent accessions:_<br>
 You could run bacterialBercow with the `--retrieveaccessionsonly` flag, and compare retrieved accessions with those in the existing database to identify novel putative plasmid accessions that you may wish to include.
 Then, you could run the next stage of bacterialBercow by providing the set of novel putative plasmids to the `--accessions` flag to determine plasmid accessions to be included in the existing database.<br>
 <br>
 _Example 2: you have access to a computer cluster which can be run with lots of `--threads` but for security reasons, the HTTPS protocol (required for accessing data from NCBI) is not permitted:_<br>
 You could run bacterialBercow in two stages.
 First, on your own computer, run bacterialBercow with the `--retrievesequencesonly` flag.
 Then, with the same output directory (`-o` flag) specified, run the typing stage of the pipeline on your computer cluster by providing the `--restartwithsequences` flag along with lots of `--threads`.
 Running in two stages as described also offers the opportunity to check that data has been successfully retrieved from NCBI before running with the `--restartwithsequences` flag.
-For example, accessions_filtered.tsv should contain the same number of nucleotide accessions as accessions_filterd.fa and accessions_filtered_dblinks.tsv (see [Output files](#output-files)).
+For example, accessions_filtered.tsv should contain the same number of nucleotide accessions as accessions_filtered.fa and accessions_filtered_dblinks.tsv (see [Output files](#output-files)).